email2ify/friends/README.md

 ## Wireframes

-Balsamiq was used to create wireframes of the sites pages- - [docs](https://github.com/email2ify/friends/tree/main/docs/wireframes)
+Balsamiq was used to create wireframes of the sites pages

 <details>
 <summary>Wireframes</summary>